Virtualization-projects/panamax-ui-wiki/Panamax-Remote-Agent-Installation.md

 5. Follow the prompts, including choosing your adapter, adding your API endpoint (typically a private IP) and Panamax Remote Agent endpoint (typically a public IP)
 6. Copy the displayed token (needed when adding the deployment endpoint to the client)

+**_Notes for Kubernetes Adapter_:**

+- The API endpoint url (kubernetes-master node) should include `https://` and no port.
+For example: `https://10.x.x.x`.
+This is typically a private IP.
+- The default API username is `admin` and your password is located in `$ ~/.kubernetes_auth`.

+**_Notes for Fleet Adapter_:**

+- The API endpoint url, which can be of any Fleet enabled node running in the cluster, should include `http://` and port 4001.
+For example: `http://10.x.x.x:4001`.
+This is typically a private IP.

-_NOTE:_ You can run ``$ ./pmx-agent`` to reinstall, upgrade and run other options for the remote agent.
+You can run ``$ ./pmx-agent`` to reinstall, upgrade and run other options for the remote agent.
 The folder is located under root home.
 Access the folder, follow the following steps:

 1. ``$ sudo su``
 2. ``$ cd ~/pmx-agent``